-As mentioned before, since the new projects often have no physical assets and no patents (as they are based on software) and their value is conditioned of the future, the rules of the classic fundamental analysis don’t apply.
+As mentioned before, since the new projects often have no physical assets and no patents (as they are based on software) and their value is conditioned on the future, the rules of the classic fundamental analysis don’t apply.
 In this situation, the following three factors become the grounds for the fundamental analysis.

 1. The Assessment of the Potential of the Whole Market Sector.

 The first fundament is the potential of the whole sector.
-History knows examples of the heavily overvalued markets, the most famous being the tulip mania in the Dutch Golden Age.
+History knows examples of heavily overvalued markets, the most famous being the tulip mania in the Dutch Golden Age.
 During this frenzy, the bulbs of rare and fashionable tulips could cost as much as a house or even a ship.
-As it soon turned out when the bubble popped, the value of the whole tulip industry was flat zero.
+As it soon turned out when the bubble popped, the value of the whole tulip industry was flat at zero.
 When the crowd stepped away from tulips as a store of value, their price rapidly dropped toward zero.

 Hence, the first question should be: does the whole market have potential?
 What is the scope of the possible applications?
 Is this another revolution such as the Internet thirty years ago, or is it yet another bunch of tulips?

 The second aspect is the value of the project compared to other projects in the same space.
 Is the difference quantitative or qualitative?
 As Peter Thiel likes to say, successful companies don’t compete; they innovate and become leaders of their niche, and they realize their specific business development plan.
 Therefore, the question is: what is the added value of the project?
 What new functionalities does it offer?
 Are these functionalities easy to copy or reproduce?
 This sounds trivial but in practice, there are lots of similar projects that go forward head to head despite that clearly, there is only space for one player who wants to realize this specific business development strategy in the market.